 Alexis Long, Barton Court Grammar School, Canterbury

-For additional information about what being a Debating Matters debater means, see Advice for Students.
-To help you get the most from your experience as a Debating Matters debater, see our Top Tips section, where Debating Matters Alumni who’ve done the competition before offer their insights.
-And if you want to see the advice we provide for judges in how they make their decision about who wins a debate, see Advice for Judges.
-See what others make of their experiences of Debating Matters via our Facebookpage and Twitter.
+For additional information about what being a Debating Matters debater means, see Advice for Students or the Resource Pack.
+If you want to see the advice we provide for judges in how they make their decision about who wins a debate, see Advice for Judges.
+See what others make of their experiences of Debating Matters via our Facebook page and Twitter.